StartUpNameError/sparkjobs/README.md

 inside the jobs.
 Subsequent runs do not need to rerun the make command, unless the job has been modified or extra dependencies have been added.

-The ``wordcount`` job is included in this repo, so the above command should work perfectly fine without extra dependencies.
+The ``wordcount`` job is included in this repo, so the above command should work perfectly fine.
 Give it a try!

 # What does ``make build`` do?